 - Florida faces an economy dominated by lower-paying career options.
 Only 31 percent of jobs in Florida pay more than $20 an hour.
 Most jobs pay between $10 and $15 per hour, and this economic condition is not projected to change in the foreseeable future.

-“The ALICE study provides a new lens through which leaders, governments, employers and non-profit organizations can view our community,” said Philip A. Brown, president of United Way of Manatee County.
+“The ALICE study provides a new lens through which leaders, governments, employers and non-profit organizations can view our community,” said Philip A. Brown.
 “As we prioritize, make policy decisions, consider plans for the growth and development of our communities – in both the short- and long-term – the ALICE report allows us to take into account how many of us are ALICE and below, and permits our decisions, policy considerations, and rigorous dialogue and debate to be better informed knowing that ALICE exists and that ALICE is all around us.”

 United Way is focused on providing the basic foundation in the areas of education, financial stability and health to help ALICE and those in poverty gain access to opportunities to improve their lives and for the long-term benefit of the wider community.